 Louise, Harriet, Ethel and Gladys are known among Lafayette Avenue neighbors as “The Mount Storm Bridge Club.”

-Ethel, Louise, Harriet, and Gladys are known among Lafayette Avenue neighbors as “The Mount Storm Bridge Club.”
+Harriet, Louise, Ethel and Gladys are known among Lafayette Avenue neighbors as “The Mount Storm Bridge Club.”

 If you are out for a walk in Mt.
 Storm Park and have the strange feeling of being watched, it just might be Gladys surveilling you from behind a bush.
-Gladys, age ~6, likes to keep close tabs on what her human neighbors are up to and is the first to notice and check out anything and anyone new in the neighborhood.
+Gladys, age ~6.5 as of this posting (September 2019), likes to keep close tabs on what her human neighbors are up to and is the first to notice and check out anything and anyone new in the neighborhood.
 In fact, Gladys seems so well informed about our field operations (heading deep into the woods with her family and friends whenever our darters come to town) that we have to wonder if she spies our planning meetings!

 When she isn’t looking over garden walls and keeping up with the latest neighborhood gossip, Gladys can be found in Mt.
-Storm Park and the woods between Lafayette Avenue and Rue de la Paix with her family, Doe #23 (age ~5.5), Doe #55 (age ~2.5), Doe #62, a/k/a “Louise” (age ~3.5), and the as-yet-untagged “Thelma.”
+Storm Park and the woods between Lafayette Avenue and Rue de la Paix with her family, Doe #23 (age ~6.5), Doe #55 (age ~3.5), Doe #62, a/k/a “Louise” (age ~5.5), and Louise’s as-yet-untagged daughter.